As an Amazon Associate I earn from qualifying purchases.

 - 4 large russet potatoes

-- 3 cups whole wheat pastry flour + extra on reserve
+- 3 cups whole wheat pastry frlou + extra on reserve as needed

 - In a large pot, boil the potatoes until they are soft and easily poked with a knife or fork.